Pythonimous/Q-A-System/DL_README.txt

-Document processing pipeline: function pipeline, designed to separate delimited questions and labels, extracting features and vectorally representing the former.
+Document processing pipeline: function pipeline, designed to separate delimited questions and labels, extracting features and vectorally representing the former. (tf-idf in filename - with tf-idf usage)
 MLPreprocessing: transforming labels and features into format, suitable for CNN
 TrainModel: training network configuration and evaluating on existing test data
 TestModel: complying network, loading weights instead of re-training, with testing possibilities.